botpress/botpress/docs/getting_started/trivia_skills.md

 ## Start node

-OK, now you can link the "*User picked 'Play'*" option to the starting node of the flow.
+OK, now you can link the "_User picked 'Play'_" option to the starting node of the flow.
 This should give you something like this:

-![Wiring the 'play' choice][choicePlay]
+![Wiring the 'play' choice][choiceplay]

 What we actually want now is to change the starting node to be that "choice" node we just created.
 To do that, click on that choice node and then click the Star button in the top toolbar.
 This will make it the **Start Node**, which means a new flow will start from this node from now on.

-![Making the Menu the start node][choiceStar]
+![Making the Menu the start node][choicestar]

 ## Refactoring: Sub-flows

 We need to make the "See leaderboard" choice show the leaderboard.
-Although we know *how* to show the leaderboard (by calling the `render` action), we don't like to duplicate the same logic again and again.
+Although we know _how_ to show the leaderboard (by calling the `render` action), we don't like to duplicate the same logic again and again.

 A quick solution would be to create an intermediary node that shows the leaderboard, then re-wire the last two nodes of the flow to this node:

-![Refactoring into a node][refactoringNode]
+![Refactoring into a node][refactoringnode]

 A better, longer-term solution would be to extract the leaderboard feature as a separate subflow, then instead of pointing to the leaderboard node, you point to the leaderboard subflow.